 Multiple GRANITE™ measurement modules can be distributed throughout the structure.
 Each module is connected to a central GRANITE™ DAQ.
 This networking capability decreases the quantity and lengths of the sensor cables between the sensors and the GRANITE™ DAQ.
 Fewer sensor cables reduces cost, improves system simplification, and lessens the risk of signal corruption from noise.

 Synchronization is key to the success of a distributed network.
 There are three significant levels to the GRANITE™ DAQ synchronization:

-Because our data loggers are compatible with nearly every commercially available sensor, you can use the sensors that best meet your application.
+Because Campbell Scientific data loggers and GRANITE™ DAQs are compatible with nearly every commercially available sensor, you can use the sensor that best meets your application.
 Typical sensors used for structural and seismic monitoring by our systems include:

 Number of FAQs related to Structural Health Monitoring: 1

 Most Campbell Scientific systems are built from individual components.
 This provides maximum flexibility for our customers, but it does not lend itself to pricing a "typical" system.
 Contact Campbell Scientific for assistance in pricing a system to meet the unique needs of the application.